-Professor Brooke is the director of the OSU Center for Historical Research and co-chair of the 2011-2012 Program: Disease, Health, and Environment in Global History.
+Professor Brooke is the director of the OSU Center for Historical Research and chair of the upcoming 2021-23 Program: Crisis, Uncertainty and History: Trajectories and Experiences of Accelerated Change.
 He received his B.A. from Cornell University (1975) and his M.A.
 (1977) and Ph.D.
 (1982) from the University of Pennsylvania, and between 1981 and 2001 taught at Franklin and Marshall, Amherst, and Tufts before coming to Ohio State.
 He was named an O.S.U.
 Humanities Distinguished Professor in September 2003, and served as Vice Chair of the department from 2006 to 2008.
 In 2007-2008 he served as the president of the Society of Historians of the Early American Republic.
-He was appointed an adjunct member of the Department of Anthropology in 2013.
+He was appointed Warner Woodring Chair in 2018 and an adjunct member of the Department of Anthropology in 2013.

 His teaching areas include Early American History and Environmental History, and he regularly teaches the American survey to 1877, Colonial North America, The American Revolution and Early Republic, America in the Age of Jefferson and Jackson, and Global Environmental History.